LLNL/Sina/python/README.md

 dataset, with data_overview.rst containing descriptions of each set.
 To use the notebooks, you'll first need to run getting_started.ipynb (also in the examples directory) from the LC Jupyter server at lc.llnl.gov/jupyter.
+This will create a Jupyter kernel from your current virtual environment, making anything installed in it available to the notebook.
 After that, you'll be ready to run the rest of the notebooks.
-If you're not working on LC, you can also set Jupyter up locally: run `make Jupyter` and then `jupyter notebook`.
+If you're not working on LC, you can also set Jupyter up locally: run `make Jupyter` from the python folder, then `jupyter notebook`.
 This will open a webpage similar to what you'd see accessing LC's Jupyter server.

 Most notebooks rely on sample datasets.
 Pre-built sets are deployed with Sina to the LC, but you can build them locally as well to experiment with